The new 2020 Honda City that will soon be launched in India secured a 5-star safety rating in the ASEAN NCAP Crash tests.

 Although, we should first clarify that the Thai-spec 2020 Honda City is slightly different than the India-spec, the latter being bigger.
-The safety features might be the same but there are some mechanical changes to differentiate both of the versions.
+The safety features are almost the same with a couple of tech-based features extra on the Thai-spec.
+To summarise, there’s no major difference between them as the components and platform used are the same.

 The new City has scored 86.54 out of 100 points in the safety rating.
 Out of that, 44.83 goes for adult protection, 22.85 for child protection and 18.89 for the safety tech.
 The crashed mule is the mid-spec SV variant with four airbags and not six.
 We might possibly see a 4-star or a 5-star safety rating in the global NCAP crash test too.